turbot/guardrails-docs/docs/integrations/azure/import/tenant/index.md

 ## Import Azure Tenant via Turbot Console (UI)

-1. At the main Turbot screen after logging in with `Turbot/Admin` permissions, click the **IMPORT** card in the top right.
+1. At the main Turbot screen after logging in with `Turbot/Admin` permissions, click the purple **IMPORT** card in the top right corner.
 2. Select **Azure Tenant** on the left.
-3. Use the **Parent Resource** dropdown menu to select where the Azure Tenant will be imported to.
+3. Use the **Parent Resource** dropdown menu to select the parent resource for the Azure Tenant.
 4. Enter the **Tenant (directory) ID**, **Client (application) ID**, and **Client Key (secret)**, as well as the **Environment** type then click **Import**.